 This prominent women’s suffrage activist was instrumental in getting the Nineteenth Amendment ratified in her home state of Tennessee, She founded the Nashville Equal Suffrage League and later went on to serve as the president of the Tennessee Equal Suffrage Association and the Third Vice President of the National American Women Suffrage Association.

 Born in Memphis, this Baptist minister and practicing attorney served as executive director of the NAACP for 15 years, an active campaigner for civil rights in the United States.

-This former teacher was hired as narrator for a supposed three-month series commemorating the 50-year anniversary of Great Smoky Mountains National Park.
+This former teacher was hired to be the narrator for what was supposed to be a three-month series commemorating the 50-year anniversary of the Great Smoky Mountains National Park.
 The Heartland Series had a 25-year run, Landry narrating every one of the 1,900 short episodes and 150 half-hour programs.
 The final episode filmed at the Museum of Appalachia in Norris attracted a crowd of 10,000 people, one of the largest in the museum’s history.